herzliyaaa/Lou-Geh-Supermarket-System/README.md

 3. Extract the zip file in the xampp/htdocs folder.
 4. Open the XAMPP Control Panel and start Apache and MySQL.
 5. Create database "lougehdb" in PHPMyAdmin and import the sql file provided.
-6. Now to run the code/system, open localhost/Lou-Geh-Supermarket-System/ in your browser.
+6. To run the code/system, open localhost/Lou-Geh-Supermarket-System/ in your browser.